mmazzarolo/just-tap/README.md

 - Hooks in React-Native! 🎣
 - Works on both Android and iOS
 - Game timing and events handled by Redux-Saga
-- Type-safe Redux coverage thanks to Typesafe-Actions (except for Redux-Saga)
+- Type-safe Redux coverage thanks to Typesafe-Actions
 - Immer!

 ### Libraries